ibm-cloud-docs/power-iaas/capturing-exporting-vm.md

 6. Give your captured image a **Name**.

 7. *(Optional)* You can export the captured image to IBM Cloud Object Storage (COS) by completing the following steps.

-    Note that the maximum file upload size to IBM COS is 10 TB.
+    The maximum image size that you can export to IBM Cloud Object Storage (COS) is 10 TB.
     {: note}

    1. Select the **Region**.